jeannineshiu/electricity-hyperband/README.md

 ## Overview

-This project implements a **3-stage Hyperband hyperparameter search** for LightGBM electricity price forecasting, using [Daytona](https://daytona.io) to run training jobs in massively parallel sandboxes.
+This project implements a **3-stage Hyperband hyperparameter search** for LightGBM electricity price forecasting, using [Daytona](https://daytona.io) to run training jobs in massively parallel sandboxes, with **MLflow** for full experiment tracking and observability.

 Instead of evaluating hyperparameter configurations one by one (like Optuna), we spin up multiple sandboxes simultaneously — each training a different configuration — and progressively eliminate the worst performers across three stages.